khofstadter/CS220AU-DP/README.md

 <br>

 ## TODO
-### in week 3
+### in week 6
-- help students fork the repo and understand its code structure, etc.
+- start working on the content creation and the planning for the interview video that will be included in the portfolio.